ugeneunipro/docs/content/query-designer/query-designer-introduction/_index.md

 weight: 200
 ---

 # Query Designer Introduction

-This chapter describes the _Query Designer_ key elements and provides an example on how to create and run a simple _schema_.
+This chapter describes the key elements of the _Query Designer_ and provides an example of how to create and run a simple _schema_.